How to Read METAR and TAF Reports

 METAR KLAX 180845Z COR 19004G10KT 10SM SHRA FEW018 SCT028 OVC040 18/02 A2990 RMK RAE10 P0000 T01920101

-1. Type of report (METAR)
+1. Type of Report (METAR)

 The first code to look for should be the identifier for the report.
 In our example, the report is clearly identified by the METAR term.
 In the absence of any identified, you can also assume that a weather report is transmitted in the METAR format.

-2. Station identifier (KLAX)
+2. Station Identifier (KLAX)

 The next part of a METAR report identified the station from which the report has been issued.
 In our example, the report has been transmitted by the Los Angeles International Airport as indicated by the KLAX code.
-Each airport has a unique identified code and the list of standard identifiers is maintained by the World Meteorological Organization (WMO).

 While memorizing all the codes for all the airports in the US is next to impossible, it should be enough to know the codes for all the airports near where you usually fly your drone so that you’ll know which METARs to pay attention to.

-3. Date and time of report (180845Z)
+3. Date and Time of Report (180845Z)

-The third part of a METAR report indicates the date and time when it was issued.
-For our example, the first two numbers say that the report was released on the 18th of the month (18).
 The next four numbers pertain to the time – 08:45 in the morning (0845).
 The Z suffix means that the time is indicated in Zulu, or Greenwich Mean Time.
-Converting it to the relevant time zone is up to you.
+Converting it to the local time zone is up to you.

-4. Wind speed and direction (19004G10KT)
+4. Wind Speed and Direction (19004G10KT)

 All the numbers after the wind direction tell us about the wind speed.
 In our case, the first two numbers are saying that the wind is blowing at a speed of 4 knots.
-However, the inclusion of ‘G10’ means that are gusts blowing at the highest speed of 10 knots.
+However, the inclusion of ‘G10’ means that there are gusts blowing at the highest speed of 10 knots.
 The gust factor may not always be present in a METAR report.

 5. Visibility (10SM)

-6. Present weather (SHRA)
+6. Present Weather (SHRA)

 Understanding the present weather conditions from a METAR will require knowledge of a lot of codes for descriptors and intensity indicators.
 These are described below: